How Much Compensation Can I Claim For Professional Negligence JY Update January 2021

 Finally, it will explain how to start a compensation claim for professional negligence, detail some example compensation amounts that different types of claims can expect to be awarded, and also make a valid case for pursuing compensation under a No Win No Fee kind of agreement.

 The term “professional negligence” is a broad one.
-It can cover a wide range of potential situations that could lead to the victim encountering some form of damages, that could be the basis of a compensation claim.
+It can cover a wide range of potential situations that could lead to the victim encountering some form of damages, which could be the basis of a compensation claim.

-For example, a solicitor may give bad legal advice, that leads to the client being subject to financial loss, or even incarceration in prison due to this bad advice.
+For example, a solicitor may give bad legal advice, which leads to the client being subject to financial loss, or even incarceration in prison due to this bad advice.
 And then we have the more modern forms of professional negligence.
 As an example, if a person were to trust an IT professional to repair a computer, and due to the repair being mishandled, the customer loses critical irreplaceable data, then a reason may exist to claim compensation.

 Put simply, any time a person employs the professional services of an individual or organisation, and the advice or service provided causes harm due to being applied negligently, then a valid case for pursuing compensation may exist.